-The engine can be started in any gear if the brake is applied.
-However, a best practice is to shift into Neutral or Park before starting the engine.
+The engine can only be started when the vehicle is at the neutral gear or parking gear.
 If the neutral indicator light on the dashboard does not come on when the gear selector is in the neutral position, contact your dealer to inspect the indicator electrical circuit or adjust the gear shifting system.